canfone/string-diff-helper/README.md

 Notice the `<mark>` tag, that portion of your string was the diff.

 You can fully customize your application based on your preferences using this helper.
 Just play around with it. :)

+# License

+Copyright (c) 2017 Cliff Richard Anfone.
+Released under the terms of the MIT license.